Talesoft/tale-inflector/README.md

 -----------------------

 Tale inflector bends strings into different naming styles.
 A common use-case would be the converting of class-names or property-names to table-names or titles to slugs for URLs.
+I can also generate the plural or singular of a string or ordinalize numbers.

 Installation
 ------------